Logotipo

 The biggest limitation is that not all banks offer robust virtual card features yet.
 Some only provide basic temporary numbers without the advanced controls I’ve mentioned.

-I’ve run into issues with certain subscription services that require “real” cards for verification.
-Some streaming services and cloud storage providers reject virtual cards during signup, though they’ll accept them for ongoing payments once you’re established.
+Some subscription services require “real” cards for verification during signup, rejecting virtual cards, though they often accept them for ongoing payments once an account is established.

 International purchases can be tricky too.
-Some virtual card systems don’t work well with foreign merchants or currency conversions.
-I learned this the hard way trying to buy something from a UK website — the virtual card was declined even though I had plenty of available credit.
+Some virtual card systems don’t work well with foreign merchants or currency conversions — a virtual card may be declined even with plenty of available credit when used with certain international retailers.

-The user experience isn’t always smooth either.
-Managing 15+ virtual cards requires organization and attention to detail.
-I’ve accidentally deleted cards that still had active subscriptions, causing service interruptions until I created new ones.
+Managing multiple virtual cards requires organization and attention to detail.
+Accidentally deleting a card that still has active subscriptions causes service interruptions until a new card is created.

 Some virtual card systems also lack detailed transaction history.
-While I can see charges in my main account, I can’t always tell which virtual card was used for which purchase without cross-referencing dates and amounts.
+Charges appear in the main account, but identifying which virtual card was used for which purchase may require cross-referencing dates and amounts.

 Which Banks and Services Offer the Best Virtual Cards?

-Capital One has the most advanced virtual card system I’ve tested.
-Their Eno service lets you create unlimited virtual cards with merchant locking, custom limits, and instant deletion.
+Capital One’s Eno service lets you create unlimited virtual cards with merchant locking and instant deletion, though it doesn’t let you set a custom per-card spending limit (the limit is your underlying credit line).
 It’s built into their mobile app and works seamlessly with both credit and debit cards.

 Citi offers virtual account numbers for online shopping, but without the advanced controls.
 Their system generates temporary numbers that expire after a set period, but you can’t lock them to specific merchants or set custom spending limits.
 It’s basic but functional.